 Using Fresh Blackberries from your Garden

-Many others though would seem to disagree because they love the fruit so much that they don’t care about the mess they just like the taste.
-Blackberries can be used for many things such as jams, jellies, pies, and preserves.
-It doesn’t matter if they are red or black they all seem to taste the same.
+Many others, though, would seem to disagree because they love the fruit so much that they don’t care about the mess.
+They just like the taste.
+You can use blackberries for many things such as jams, jellies, pies, and preserves.
+It doesn’t matter if they are red or black.
+They all seem to taste the same.

 There are so many things to do with blackberries that the ideas and choices are endless.
-Blackberries are fairly easy to grow, they prefer full sun, and once they obtain a sturdy root system it is hard to get rid of them.
+Blackberries are relatively easy to grow, they prefer full sun, and once they obtain a sturdy root system, it is hard to get rid of them.
 Blackberries are wanderers and do need a vine or stake to climb on.

 Blackberries can give one fresh berry for many years to come.
-I know a family friend of ours has grown luscious blackberries in her yard for many years, always sharing with us when they were in full bloom, this past fall she decided she wanted to pair down a little bit so she dug up some of the bushes and gave them to us and we have hard to grow clay soil, but in no time our plants were thriving and in full bloom now allowing us to enjoy blackberries from our yard.
+I know a family friend of ours had grown luscious blackberries in her yard for many years, always sharing with us when they were in full bloom.
+She decided she wanted to pair down a little bit this past fall, so she dug up some of the bushes and gave them to us.
+And we have to challenge to grow clay soil, but in no time, our plants were thriving and in full bloom, now allowing us to enjoy blackberries from our yard.
 Visit our online nursery today and get yours.